Gary Dahl (businessman): Later career

 From the proceeds of his "pets," in 1977 Dahl opened a bar in Los Gatos, California, which he jokingly named "Carrie Nation's Saloon" after Carrie Nation, a radical member of the temperance movement.

 He attempted to follow up his pet rock success by selling "Canned Earthquakes", "Sand Breeding Kits" and "Red China Dirt," ostensibly a facetious plan to smuggle mainland China into the US, one cubic centimeter at a time.
 These novelties failed to attract as much interest as the Pet Rock.
 Dahl's agency, Gary Dahl Creative Services, in Campbell, California, specialized in electronic advertising.
-He wrote and produced hundreds of television commercials and thousands of radio commercials for a wide variety of businesses, including financial, automotive, wireless, education, retail, high-tech and dot-coms.
+He wrote and produced television and radio commercials for a wide variety of businesses.

 In 2000, Dahl won the Bulwer-Lytton Fiction Contest, the San José State University–sponsored competition that awards authors for crafting particularly bad "purple prose."
 He defeated over 4,000 entries from all over the world.
 Dahl's winning entry:The heather-encrusted Headlands, veiled in fog as thick as smoke in a crowded pub, hunched precariously over the moors, their rocky elbows slipping off land's end, their bulbous, craggy noses thrust into the thick foam of the North Sea like bearded old men falling asleep in their pints.In 2001, he published Advertising for Dummies.